adityamd1307/DSAI-Project/README.md

 # Phishing Email and Safe Email Classification 📧🔒

 ## Team FCMB Group 6 🛡️
-### Team Members:
+### Team Members and Individual Contributions:
-- Chordia Laksh (U2323234G) 👨‍💻
+- Chordia Laksh (U2323234G): Data Preprocessing, EDA, WordCloud, Tokenisation, Support Vector Machine
-- Dhaded Aditya Mahalingeshwar (U2323413C) 👨‍💻
+- Dhaded Aditya Mahalingeshwar (U2323413C): Sentiment Analysis, GRU Neural Network, Statistical Inference
-- Savanur Akash (U2323703G) 👨‍💻
+- Savanur Akash (U2323703G): EDA, Visualisation, Logistic Regression, Random Forest, Practical Implications

 ## Objective 🎯
 This project aims to accurately classify and detect phishing emails, providing practical insights to prevent individuals from falling victim to phishing attacks in real-world scenarios.

 ## Dataset Description 📊
 The dataset used in this project is "Phishing Email Detection" by subhajournal, available on Kaggle: [Phishing Email Detection Dataset](https://www.kaggle.com/datasets/subhajournal/phishingemails).
-It contains labelled email data, with features representing various attributes of the emails.
+It contains email text and email type (Safe and Phishing).
 Out of 18,634 emails, 60.76% are safe, and the rest are phishing attempts.
+16 values were unclassified.

 ## Problem Formulation 🤔
 Phishing is a cybercrime tactic where attackers impersonate legitimate entities to deceive individuals into disclosing sensitive information such as login credentials, financial details, or personal data.
 The primary goal of this project is to accurately classify phishing and safe emails to combat the increasing rates of phishing attacks.